calico32/waybar-niri-windows/README.md

       // account for borders when calculating window sizes; see note below (default: 0, minimum: 0) "column-borders": 0, // border on .column
       "floating-borders": 0, // border on .floating
+      // trigger actions on tile click (see https://yalter.github.io/niri/niri_ipc/enum.Action.html for available actions)
+      // only actions that take a single window ID are supported
+      // set to an empty string to disable "on-tile-click": "FocusWindow", // (default: FocusWindow)
+      "on-tile-middle-click": "CloseWindow", // (default: CloseWindow)
+      "on-tile-right-click": "", // (default: none)
       // add CSS classes to windows based on their App ID/Title (see `niri msg windows`) "rules": [
         // Go regular expression syntax is supported (see https://pkg.go.dev/regexp/syntax)